 Phone: (614) 466-2531

-Before the State of Ohio assumed responsibility for recording births and deaths in late 1908, there was no requirement for recording such events.
+Before the State of Ohio assumed responsibility for recording births and deaths in late 1908, there was no requirement for recording a birth or death.
 We find that about fifty percent of these events were actually recorded.
 The absence of a record in Cincinnnati Birth and Death records at the University of Cincinnati does not necessarily mean that the event did not happen here.
-To document these events, you can try searching church records for baptisms or funerals.
+To document these events, you also can try searching church records for baptisms or funerals.
 You can also try searching for cemetery records to document deaths.

-You may also want to make sure that the area you are interested in is indeed within the city limits.
+You may also want to make sure that the person was born or died within the Cincinnati city limits.
 Due to annexations, the boundaries of Cincinnati changed many times through the years.
 A Cincinnati neighborhood map is available here [original link path: https://libraries.uc.edu/content/dam/libraries/arb/images/urban-studies/maps/cincinnati-neighborhoods.pdf] and a map showing annexation dates up to 1944 is available here [original link path: https://libraries.uc.edu/content/dam/libraries/arb/images/urban-studies/maps/map-cincinnati-annexations-1944.jpg].
 St. Bernard and Norwood are within the border of the City of Cincinnati but were never annexed into the city and maintained their own records.

 The City of Cincinnati did not keep death records before 1865 or birth records before 1874.
 For events before these dates church records or cemetery records are a good source.
 The Public Library of Cincinnati and Hamilton County's Genealogy and Local History Department has some published indexes for baptisms and burials that may be helpful.
 Two major Cincinnati cemeteries have their records available online, Spring Grove and Walnut Hills.
-You can also check our will index [original link path: arb/collections/local-government/will-index.html], which goes back to 1791, for death information.
+You can also check the Hamilton County Will Index.

 We have Declarations of Intention for Hamilton County Ohio covering 1837-1916.
 A transcription and an index are available online: Hamilton County Ohio Citizenship Records, 1837-1916 [insert link to citizenship records page].
 The original records cannot be photocopied, however you can visit the Library and take non-flash photographs of the records.
 The transcriptions contain the complete information from the original records.